top of page

 Production

 Cryomilled, general purpose microplastic fragments (not guaranteed additive-free) sieved through 300 mesh (<50 µm particles), yielding at least n = 100 particles per mg (at lowest concentration of 0.5 µg/mg) and ensuring consistent homogeneity across typical 4 mg sample sizes.
 Microplastic fragments in dry, neat (powder) format are mixed with either SiO₂ or CaCO₃ diluent (calcined at 530°C), according to your requirements, to achieve the desired polymer concentration.
-The powder undergoes 24-hour mechanical mixing to ensure homogeneous particle distribution.
+The stock blends undergoes 14 hours of mechanical mixing with the addition of eight 304 stainless-steel beads ranging from Ø = 2.0 to 5.5 mm to ensure homogeneous particle distribution.
+The final blend undergoes also undergoes 14 hours of mechanial mixing with the addition of three Ø = 3.0 mm 316L stainless-steel beads.

 Polymer type(s)